snipe1337/discord-audio-hook/README.md

 join: [discord](https://discord.gg/unimaginable)

-people said audio hooks in python/js weren’t possible said it had to be native, called me a clown just for even trying
+people said audio hooks in python/js weren’t possible said it had to be native, called me a clown

 so yeah, here’s the result

+## important

+from now, never buy loudmicing shit from discord skids as they clearly dont know what they are talking about.

 ## what this is